I have a little secret for you.

 For example, if you’re charged 2% per trade, then making just three trades per year could result in you paying 6% of your overall portfolio in commissions annually.

-I love when I get a statement from a competitor that is sponsored by a mutual fund or insurance company.
-The broker claims to them that they have their clients best interest at heart and can utilize all types of investment choices, except that they only investments I see are from that companies proprietary products.
+I love it when I get a statement from a competitor that is sponsored by a mutual fund or insurance company.
+The broker claims to them that they have their client’s best interest at heart and can utilize all types of investment choices, except that the only investments I see are from that company’s proprietary products.

-With a broker you’re dealing with a sales person who may or may not have your best interest in mind.
-On the other hand, registered investment advisors, also known as RIAs are firms which operate under the fiduciary standard, which means that they are legally obligated to put their client’s interests first at all times.
+With a broker, you’re dealing with a salesperson who may or may not have your best interest in mind.
+On the other hand, registered investment advisors, also known as RIAs, are firms that operate under the fiduciary standard, which means that they are legally obligated to put their client’s interests first at all times.

-As an independent registered investment advisor, Alliance Wealth Management, LLC was founded as a welcome alternative to the traditional brokerage model so many investors have become accustom to.
+As an independent registered investment advisor, Alliance Wealth Management, LLC was founded as a welcome alternative to the traditional brokerage model that many investors have become accustomed to.
 We are compensated only by management fees paid directly by our clients.

-How do you pay you broker?
+How do you pay your broker?
 If you don’t know, maybe it’s time to find out.

 The Bottom Line – 8 Secrets Your Broker Won’t Tell You (And Why You Need to Know Them)

 In navigating the financial realm, understanding the motivations and incentives of brokers is critical.
 Often, they operate under the suitability standard, which doesn’t necessarily mandate offering the best investments available.